Self-Driving-Car-NDegree-M-Russo/CarND-P4-Advanced-Lane-Lines/Advanced_lanes_finding_writeup.md

 3. Application of the `cv2.getPerspectiveTransform()` function to obtain transformation matrixes (direct and inverse) between the two shapes (documentation on the function can be found [here](https://docs.opencv.org/2.4/modules/imgproc/doc/geometric_transformations.html);
 3. "Warping" of the binary images obtained at the previous step by applying the `cv2.warpPerspective()` function.

-Here too, few attempots were necessary to assess a mask (and subsequent transformation) that would provide reasonably acceptable results across the reference images: the final choice is shown in the Notebook.
+Here too, few attempts were necessary to assess a mask (and subsequent transformation) that would provide reasonably acceptable results across the reference images: the final choice is shown in the Notebook.
-The transformed images are saved in the usual [results](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/tree/master/results/processed_imgs) folder, while the transformation matrixes are samed as a dictionary in a pickle file for eventual further reuse.
+The transformed images are saved in the usual [results](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/tree/master/results/processed_imgs) folder, while the transformation matrixes are stored as a dictionary in a pickle file for eventual further reuse.
 An example of the process is visible here below, where we show the original image and the final binary warped perspective:

 Test Image             |  Warped Binary Image :-------------------------:|:-------------------------: